logo

 Musica Viva Australia is thrilled to welcome back the Takács Quartet, 50 years young and as vibrant as ever, to perform life-affirming Haydn, revolutionary Beethoven and an intriguing premiere for our times featuring actor Angie Milliken.

 The string quartets of Haydn and Beethoven are at the heart of the chamber music repertoire, works to which we return time and again, because they are, quite simply, timeless.
-Meanwhile, Australian composer Cathy Milliken pushes the boundaries in her new work, Sonnet in Emigration, which weaves together the poetry of Bertholt Brecht, the sounds of a string quartet, and the ever-relevant theme of searching for your home.
+Meanwhile, Australian composer Cathy Milliken pushes the boundaries in her new work, Sonnet of an Emigrant, which weaves together the poetry of Bertholt Brecht, the sounds of a string quartet, and the ever-relevant theme of searching for your home.

 “Takács] plays not like a group looking back, but like musicians still in love with the act of discovery… – of chamber music as a living art, and of the quartet’s evolving bond with it.”
 Seen and Heard International